-But Simon's wife's mother lay sick with a fever, and they told Him about her at once.
-So He came and took her by the hand and lifted her up, and immediately the fever left her.
-And she served them. -Mark 1:30, 31
+But Simon's wife's mother lay sick of a fever, and straightway they tell him of her.
+And he came and took her by the hand, and lifted her up; and immediately the fever left her, and she ministered unto them.
+(Mark 1:30, 31)

 There's none of this hocus-pocus healing when He heals.
-People didn't stagger back or fall over; they stood up and walked off.
+They didn't fall over; they stood up and walked off.